mohammadHamdan96-Eng/ThreeTank-TIA-Automation/docs/RUNNING_IN_PLCSIM.md

 - tank level values

 > **PLCSIM note:** The CPU configuration uses access protection.
-> When TIA Portal requests the CPU password during download to PLCSIM, use: `YOUR_PASSWORD_HERE`
+> When TIA Portal requests the CPU password during download to PLCSIM, use: ThreeTank2026!